 The reference bias circuit of Figure 30 is very simple and the performance is adequate for many applications.
 However, circuit tolerances will lead to a wide reference voltage range.
-Superior performance can generally be achieved by driving the reference pins with low impedance sources.
+Better reference stability can be achieved by driving the reference pins with low impedance sources.

 The circuit of Figure 31 will allow a more accurate setting of the reference voltages.
-The upper amplifier must be able to source the reference current as determined by the value of the reference resistor and the value of ($V{RT} - V{RB}$).
+The upper amplifier must be able to source the reference current as determined by the value of the reference resistor and the value of $(V{RT} - V{RB})$.
 The lower amplifier must be able to sink this reference current.
 Both should be stable with a capacitive load.
 The LM8272 was chosen because of its rail-to-rail input and output capability, its high current output and its ability to drive large capacitance loads.

-The divider resistors at the inputs to the amplifiers could be changed to suit the application reference voltage needs, or the divider can be replaced with potentiometers or DACs for precise settings.
-The bottom of the ladder (V{RB}) may be returned to ground if the minimum input signal excursion is 0V.
+Of course, the divider resistors at the amplifier input could be changed to suit your reference voltage needs, or the divider can be replaced with potentiometers for precise settings.
+The bottom of the ladder (V{RB}) may simply be returned to ground if the minimum input signal excursion is 0V.
+Be sure that the driving source can source sufficient current into the V{RT} pin and sink enough current from the V{RB} pin to keep these pins stable.

 V{RT} should always be more positive than V{RB} by the minimum V{RT} - V{RB} difference in the Electrical Characteristics table to minimize noise.
-Furthermore, the difference between V{RT} and V{RB} should not exceed the maximum value specified in Converter Electrical Characteristics to avoid signal distortion.
+Furthermore, the difference between V{RT} and V{RB} should not exceed the maximum value specified in the Electrical Characteristics table to avoid signal distortion.

-The V{RM} pin is the center of the reference ladder and should be bypassed to a clean, quiet point in the analog ground plane with a 0.1 μ F capacitor.
+The V{RM} pin is the center of the reference ladder and should be bypassed to a quiet point in the analog ground plane with a 0.1 μ F capacitor.
 DO NOT allow this pin to float.